-The valuation allowance at December 31, 2014 was approximately \$23.1 million.
-The valuation allowance for deferred tax assets as of December 31, 2013 and December 31, 2012 was \$24.3 million and \$21.2 million respectively.
-The net change in the total valuation allowance was a decrease of \$1.2 million during 2014 and an increase of \$3.1 million during 2013.
+The valuation allowance at December 31, 2015 was approximately \$17.2 million.
+The valuation allowance for deferred tax assets as of December 31, 2014 and December 31, 2013 was \$23.1 million and \$24.3 million respectively.
+The net change in the total valuation allowance was a decrease of \$5.9 million during 2015 and a decrease of \$1.2 million during 2014.
+Of the total decrease of \$5.9 million in 2015, \$4.1 million resulted in a current year income tax benefit with the remaining decrease of \$1.8 million resulted in a current year income.
+Of the total decrease of \$1.2 million in 2014, \$2.0 million resulted in a current year income tax benefit offset by an increase of \$0.8 million recognized in Other Comprehensive Income.

-The valuation allowances at December 31, 2014 and December 31, 2013 were primarily related to tax losses and tax credits carried forward that, in the judgment of management, are not more likely than not to be realized.
+The valuation allowances at December 31, 2015 and December 31, 2014 were primarily related to operating losses and tax credits carried forward that, in the judgment of management, are not more likely than not to be realized.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-In the UK, a change in commercial circumstances led to a change in judgment concerning the need for a valuation allowance on certain limited loss carryforwards; the release of the beginning of year valuation allowance resulted in a tax benefit of \$3.1 million.
+Management considers the scheduled reversal of deferred tax assets not subject to a valuation allowance, Management considers that it is more likely than not that these deferred tax assets will be realized on the basis that there will be sufficient reversals of deferred tax liabilities and taxable income in future periods.
+In 2014, in the UK, a change in commercial circumstances led to a change in judgment concerning the need for a valuation allowance on certain limited loss carryforwards; the release of the beginning-of-year valuation allowance resulted in a tax benefit of \$3.1 million.
+During 2015, a UK subsidiary utilized losses for which a full beginning-of-year valuation allowance had been retained resulting in a tax benefit of \$3.2 million.

-The Company has not recognized a deferred tax liability for the undistributed earnings of foreign subsidiaries that arose in 2014 and prior years as the Company considers these earnings to be indefinitely reinvested.
-It is not practicable to calculate the unrecognized deferred tax liability.
+The Company has not recognized a deferred tax liability for the undistributed earnings of foreign subsidiaries that arose in 2015 and prior years as the Company considers these earnings to be indefinitely reinvested.
+It is not practicable to calculate the exact unrecognized deferred tax liability, however it is not expected to be material as Ireland allows a tax credit in respect of distributions from foreign subsidiaries at the statutory tax rate in the jurisdiction of the subsidiary so that no material tax liability would be expected to arise in the event these earnings were ever remitted.
+In addition, withholding taxes applicable to remittances from foreign subsidiaries would not be expected to be material given Ireland's tax treaty network and the EU parent subsidiary directive.